 Whether your job frequently exposes you to a variety of potentially treacherous terrain or you’re simply looking for something with a bit more grip as you go about your day-to-day, non slip shoes could be the key to keeping you on your feet.

 That’s because they’re specially designed to minimize a person’s risk of slipping or falling.
-Non slip shoes stand apart from other shoes or sneakers because they’re built with specific environments in mind.
+Slip resistant shoes stand apart from other shoes or sneakers because they’re built with specific environments in mind.

 Before you lace up for the day, let’s take a closer look at how non slip shoes work and why your feet will benefit from a high-quality pair.